roozbehsam/BlogApp/README.md

 3. Run `docker-compose build` then `docker-compose up -d`

 ### Run Tests
-Simply run `pytest` in root directory of the project.
+Simply run `pytest` in the root directory of the project.

 ### Development Environment
 You can use both non-dockerized and dockerized for your development environment

-`docker-compose -f docker-compose-dev up -d (service name)` or simply run all the services without specifying any.
+`docker-compose -f docker-compose-dev.yml up -d (service name)` or just run all the services without specifying any.

 ### End-Points